kach/nearley/docs/md/how-to-grammar-good.md

     Sourcefile -> (S-expression | Comment):*

-and then fill out what `s-expression` and `comment` mean.
+and then fill out what `S-expression` and `Comment` mean.
 Most of the time, rules defined higher in the file reference rules defined lower down, and rules defined near the bottom rarely ever reference rules near the top.